 The Communications Regulatory Agency (CRA) regulates communication and broadcasting in Bosnia and Herzegovina.
 The site contains information and regulations on telecommunications, broadcasting, radio spectrum management, and news.
 Some sections of the website are only available in Bosnian.

-The Botswana Communications Regulatory Authority (BOCRA) is responsible for the regulation of the telecommunications, postal, internet, and broadcasting sectors.
+The Botswana Communications Regulatory Authority (BOCRA) is responsible for regulating the telecommunications, postal, internet, and broadcasting sectors.
 The site provides information about the responsibilities of BOCRA, its projects, and a list of documents and legislation pertaining to telecommunications.

 The National Telecommunications Agency (ANATEL) regulates telecommunications, post, and broadcasting in Brazil.
 ANATEL promotes fair competition in the industry while also promoting the innovation of equipment.
 ANATEL monitors radio frequency, implements legislation and standards, and arbitrates disputes among consumers and operators.
 The site is only available in Portuguese.